kurtradecki/gcp-pa-psc-looker-demo/README.md

 The script builds Southbound architecture with a single Internal network proxy load balancer for Looker Core to reach Git services via SSH.

-See the architecture images for more details.
+See the architecture images for more details...

 **Northbound Architecture - Option #1 - 1 Load balancer
 Internal network proxy load balancer only, no cert provided, no TLS termination on load balancer**